minuteman1911/atitya/index.md

   Each device can run only one worker.
 The worker spawns multiple processes which process the Nodes.
 The child processes of the worker talk only to the main process, the main process has an LRU ( least recently used ) cache which syncs with the global database ( Redis ) every time a node is processed.
 The LRU cache can hold only a handful of neurons at a time.

 # The Kobe Runtime
   The Kobe runtime is the code which gets executed on the remote devices i.e. the workers.
-The evaluation of Node and online training happens here.
+The evaluation of Node state and online training happens here.
 This is the place where the algorithm for the smallest time step of the simulation is defined.

 # Atomic operations
   While computing a recurrent graph or a network, the hurdle is in determining the order in which each vertex in the graph or each node in the network are evaluated.
 As the ouput of the nodes is dependent on other nodes, changing the order changes the output.
 In Kobe, the Nodes are evaluated layer-by-layer.
 But within a single layer, what decides the order in which the Nodes are evaluated?
 There are two ways in which this can be done: